 Everything you need to know about the Cambridge Arts River Festival

-The Cambridge Arts River Festival, presented by the Cambridge Arts Council is back again just in time for summer on June 3rd from 11a-6p.
-This year, the festival will be held along the DCR’s Cambridge Parkway on the East Cambridge Riverfront.
+The Cambridge Arts River Festival, presented by the Cambridge Arts Council is back again just in time for summer on June 2nd from 11a-6p.
+The annual festival will be back along DCR’s Cambridge Parkway on the East Cambridge Riverfront and Lechmere Canal Park.

 To make sure you don’t miss anything at the festival, we put together a quick list of all the details you’ll need to know.